10 — The Overnight Sprint

 The Setup

-It was late, and I was going to bed.
+It was late.
 The game had a solid foundation — gear drops, relics, merchants, the Rift Zone, legendary items, a debug menu.
-But there was a long list of “would be nice” features: battle effects for gear affixes, a gear forge, a standalone bag browser, NG+ for the Rift, UI polish everywhere.
-Each one was a day’s work on its own.
+But the backlog was long: battle effects for gear affixes, a gear forge, a standalone bag browser, NG+ for the Rift, UI polish everywhere.
+Each item was a day’s work on its own.

 Then I went to sleep.

-Around midnight I woke up to let my cat in from the garage.
-While I was up I took a look at what was building — gear variety done, forge done, rift NG+ done, bag browser in progress.
+Around midnight I woke to let the cat in from the garage.
+While up I looked at what was building — gear variety done, forge done, Rift NG+ done, bag browser in progress.
 Solid.
 I asked for 2 more hours and went back to sleep.

-The overnight sprint attacked the problem on multiple fronts simultaneously, using git worktrees to keep each feature isolated.
-Here’s what landed:
+The sprint attacked the problem on multiple fronts, using git worktrees to keep each feature isolated.

 Battle Hooks — Gear That Fights Back

-The biggest gap was that most gear affixes were cosmetic. “of the Storm” said it was electric but didn’t actually do anything in battle.
+The biggest gap: most gear affixes were decorative. “of the Storm” said it was electric but did nothing in battle.
 The sprint wired every combat-relevant affix into the battle engine:

 Badge-Based Progression

-Drop rarity now scales with badge count: 4+ badges guarantees at least Uncommon, 7+ guarantees Rare.
-This prevents late-game players from being insulted by Common drops while keeping early game appropriately modest.
+Drop rarity now scales with badge count.
+Four or more badges guarantees at least Uncommon.
+Seven or more guarantees Rare.
+Late-game players do not draw Common drops.
+Early game stays modest.

 Gear Score

-Every piece of gear now has a score (0-50) based on rarity, quality, and affix count.
-Both slots sum to a per-Pokémon Gear Score (0-100), displayed on the summary screen.
-It’s a quick at-a-glance metric for “how well geared is this mon?”
+Every gear piece now carries a score — 0 to 50 — based on rarity, quality, and affix count.
+Both slots sum to a per-Pokémon Gear Score (0-100), shown on the summary screen.
+A quick read for how well geared a mon is.

-The party menu also appends “+” to nicknames for any Pokémon with equipped gear — subtle but useful for quickly seeing who’s geared up.
+The party menu appends “+” to nicknames for any Pokémon with equipped gear.
+Subtle.
+Useful.

 The Gear Forge

 A new NPC — the Forge Master — lets you combine two gear pieces into one improved piece.
-The result inherits the base from piece 1, takes the higher rarity, crosses affixes from both, and averages quality +1.
+The result takes the base from piece 1, the higher rarity, affixes crossed from both, and quality averaged +1.
 Cost: 15 Gear Shards.
 Available in Saffron, Cinnabar, and Fuchsia.

 Gear Bag Browser

-Before this, the only way to browse your gear was through the party screen (pick a mon → pick a slot).
-The new Gear Bag Browser is a standalone full-screen UI accessible from the EMBER menu.
+Before this, browsing gear meant working through the party screen — pick a mon, pick a slot.
+The new Gear Bag Browser is a standalone full-screen UI from the EMBER menu.
 Scrollable list sorted by rarity, detail panel, and direct scrap-for-shards via the START button.

 Rift NG+

 After sealing the Rift, the Warden now offers to reset it with scaling rewards.
-First reset gives 2× shards, subsequent cycles give 3× plus bonus Radiant Shards.
+First reset: 2× shards.
+Later cycles: 3× plus bonus Radiant Shards.
 The wound was sealed, not healed.

 UI Polish